tylerferguson/tylerfergusonblog/content/posts/nba-playoffs/nba-playoffs.md

 - nba-playoffs
 ---

-_([This post was initially shared on medium.com](https://medium.com/@tyler.ferguson/what-if-round-1-of-the-nba-playoffs-was-best-of-5-7f91168c6eee).
-I'll write a blog post soon on why I'm moving existing and future content away from Medium.)_

 Prior to the 2002–03 NBA season the first round of the NBA Playoffs was a best of 5 format.
 It had been this way since the 1984 season (a year that's been coming up an awful lot lately with [a certain documentary](https://en.wikipedia.org/wiki/The_Last_Dance_(2020_TV_series)) coming out).
 Before 1984 the league had experimented with a few different formats.
 But the post-1984 format is very familiar to us all: 4 rounds in the playoffs, each round is a best of 7 series.

 Except for that first round.